-Watch California sea lions dart through the water and limber Northern fur seals lope in this beautiful open-air exhibit space.
+Watch limber northern fur seals fly through the water and California sea lions at play in this beautiful open-air exhibit space.

 During each training session, the Aquarium’s marine mammal trainers highlight the seals’ strength, intelligence, and athleticism.

 Learn about the challenges marine mammals face in the wild, and get a new perspective on these fascinating marine mammals.
 Discover Life According to Fur Seals as they splash their way into your heart while you learn how scientists—and the Aquarium—are working to help protect this extraordinary species.